dotnet/csharplang/proposals/init.md

 1. Allowing `init` members to set a `readonly` field.
 1. Determining when an `init` member can be legally called.

-The first is a simple adjustmetn to the existing rules.
+The first is a simple adjustment to the existing rules.
 The IL verifier can be taught to recognize `init` members and from there it just needs to consider a `readonly` field to be settable on `this` in such a member.